 First, since I always like to start with an operational debugger, I took the most useful features common to all the PCjs debuggers and packed them into a new Debugger base class, which provides most of the commands that the new 8080 Debugger needs.

 Then I separated management of the browser display elements into a new Monitor base class, so that the Space Invaders Video device could focus on the graphics hardware.
-And the handful of machine I/O ports are implemented by a Chip device that extends a standard Port class, which plugs into the new Bus class, which implements as many buses as a machine needs (eg, memory and I/O).
+And the handful of machine I/O ports are implemented by a Ports device that extends a standard Ports class, which plugs into the new Bus class, which implements as many buses as a machine needs (eg, memory and I/O).

 One significant change in this new architecture is that every internal device is an instance of the Device class, which in turn builds upon a simple inheritance chain that includes all the functionality that any device might need.
 If a device wants to call printf(), for example, it can do so by simply invoking this.printf(), rather than having to first “include” (ie, import or require) the class that contains printf().